tmbuza/iMAP/README2.md

 <br>
 <hr>

-## Running Analysis Remotely on HPC
+## Remotely on HPC
-* Requires a job scheduling script.
+* Requires a job scheduling script for:
+	* submitting a job to the HPC queue
+	* allocating the available computing resources, and
+	* requesting additional resources.
 * The Portable Batch System (PBS) is the most used workload management solution for HPC systems and Linux clusters.
 * The **qsub** command scans the lines of the PBS job scheduling script for directives or instructions.

+**Sample PBS script**

-* Below is a sample PBS script.
-Replace the parameters in the script to match your systems.
+>Replace the parameters in the script to match your systems.

 ```{}
 #!/bin/bash -f